pirhoo/python-course-en/day1/homework/robot_writer.md

 The result might look like something this:

-> In 2014, unemployment in Bengtsfors was 0.4% higher than before the financial crisis in 2009.
+> In 2014, unemployment in Lessebo was 3.7 higher than before the financial crisis in 2009.
-> It increased from 9.9% to 10.3%.
+> It increased from 9.5% to 13.2%.
-> The development of this city has been a little worse than in the country
+> The development of this city has been a little worse than in the country where
-> where the unemployment rate during the same period grew by 0.3%.
+> the unemployment rate during the same period grew by 2.1